nextcloud/richdocuments/docs/templates.md

 # Templates

 Often users will use the same templates.
-This documents describes the flow and API's that will eventually come into place.
+This documents describes the flow and APIs that will eventually come into place.

 ## Template location

 There are two kind of templates:

 1. system wide templates
-2. user defined tempaltes
+2. user defined templates

 Both should be simple template files and preview for them should be obtained using the preview API.
 The richdocuments works as a preview provider so it should provide